Freedom of Information

 If the information you seek is environmental then we will respond according to the Environmental Information Regulations 2004 (EIR).
 You do not have to know whether the information you want is covered by the EIR or the FOI Act.
 When you make a request, we will decide which law applies.

-If the information you seek is your own personal data or information about yourself then you should make a subject access request under the Data Protection Act 1998 (DPA), and not under the FOI Act.
+If the information you seek is your own personal data or information about yourself then you should make a subject access request under the General Data Protection Regulation (GDPR) 2018 and not under the FOI Act.

 How do I request information?